"I didn't really think this through, but it looked dramatic, didn't it?!"

 - Transformers: War for Cybertron has the first boss fight against Trypticon in freefall towards the planet Cybertron.
 It's as awesome as it sounds.

-- Warhammer 40,000: Space Marine has one against the final boss.
+- Warhammer 40,000: Space Marine has one against the final boss starting in low orbit.

 - In the James Bond game Everything or Nothing, the Bond Girl is thrown off a cliff, so naturally Bond jumps off after her, and then has to dodge outcrops from the cliff manned by rocket-launcher equipped mooks Bond has to shoot on the way down.